Johnson Bwalya

 Johnson Bwalya (born 3 December 1967) is a Zambian former professional footballer who played as a forward.
 He spent most of his career in Switzerland while representing the Zambia national team internationally.
 With Zambia, he participated at the 1988 Summer Olympics.

 Club career

 Born in Mufulira, Bwalya attended Kantanshi Secondary school and began his career at hometown club Butondo Western Tigers.
 In 1986, he joined Mufulira Wanderers, winning Footballer of the Year in his first season at the club.
 At the end of the season, he signed for Swiss club FC Fribourg.

-He later played for FC Sion, FC Bulle, SC Kriens, FC Luzern, and SR Delémont.
+He later played for FC Sion, MSV Duisburg (on loan), FC Bulle, SC Kriens, FC Luzern, and SR Delémont.